Paget disease (bone)

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 Paget disease of the bone is a common, chronic metabolic bone disorder characterized by excessive abnormal bone remodeling.
 The classically described radiological appearances are expanded bone with a coarsened trabecular pattern.
 The pelvis, spine, skull, and proximal long bones are most frequently affected.

 Paget disease of the bone is the most common formal name for the condition 24.
 Synonymous terms such as osteitis deformans, which was the name given by Paget himself to the disease, are of historical interest only.

 Paget disease of the bone is relatively common and can affect up to 4% of individuals over 40 and up to 11% over the age of 80 1.
 There may be a slight male predilection for Paget disease.
 Incidence can be considerably higher in the United Kingdom than in other countries 8.
 It is also common in Australia, New Zealand, Western Europe, and the United States.

 Involvement of multiple bones (polyostotic) is more common than single or monostotic disease .

-The majority (approximately three-quarters) of patients are asymptomatic at the time of diagnosis.
+The majority (approximately three-quarters) of patients are asymptomatic at the time of diagnosis, the diagnosis being an incidental finding on imaging 23.
 Presenting symptoms include:

-- increased focal temperature due to hyperemia (due to hypervascularity)
+increased focal temperature due to bony hypervascularity (not fever)

-Polyostotic disease is more prevalent than the monostotic type 1.
+Polyostotic disease is more prevalent than monostotic type 1.
 The most frequent sites of involvement are:

 The etiology is not entirely known, but it is a disease of osteoclasts.
 Viral infection (paramyxovirus) 6 in association with genetic susceptibility has been postulated.